nwg/racket-wiki/Artifacts.md

 ```
 #### How to Build a Context-Free Grammar with Racket's unique Recursive Contract System

 Here's a context-free grammar of a binary tree written using the contract system.
-A parent node is the first element of a list.
-A child node is a cons'd element in the same list
+A parent node is the first symbol of a list.
+A child node is a cons'd s-expression in the same list

 Its like getting a free goal-seeker for Christmas!  [while Racket's recursive contract system can't find substitutions, it can provide answers to existential queries!]